-Under the Privacy Act 1988 (Cth) (Privacy Act), if the collection of information about an employee's vaccination status is not required or authorised by law - such as a public health order – collection of the information must be reasonably necessary for one or more of the organisation's functions and the employee must consent.
+Under the Privacy Act 1988 (Cth), if the collection of information about an employee's vaccination status is not required or authorised by law - such as a public health order – the information being collected must be reasonably necessary for one or more of the organisation's functions and the employee must consent.

 Compliance with work health and safety obligations is a core function of any organisation that conducts a business or undertaking.
 If knowledge of an employee's vaccination status is reasonably necessary to achieve such compliance – and arguably it is for employees working with vulnerable people, or who are exposed to the general public or to other workers indoors – an organisation is entitled to ask for that information.

 If an employee fails or refuses to provide the information, an organisation may, depending on the circumstances, be justified in taking disciplinary action up to and possibly including dismissal, on the basis that the employee's conduct is jeopardising the health and safety of the employee and others at work.
 If the vaccination information about individuals is reasonably necessary for the prevention and management of COVID-19 in workplaces or public areas under the agency's control, then that collection should be permissible.
 However, it will generally not be justified to collect vaccination status information (which is referrable to a particular individual) purely for statistical or monitoring purposes.

 Evidence of COVID-19 vaccination should include either the COVID-19 digital certificate or immunisation history, (both are accessible through employee Medicare accounts).

 Once details about an employee's vaccination status is collected, the employee records exemption under the Privacy Act will apply.
 This means that, instead of the Australian Privacy Principles governing the use and disclosure of the information, it will be dealt with under the general law, including workplace relations legislation, which contain less stringent privacy obligations.